cyrusssschen/yellowbox-api/README.md

 ## Build

-build each microservice in its folder:
+build each microservice in its folder.
 Please note that if code of `shared` module is changed, we would need to run `yarn build` to generate new shared library and then run `yarn install` again in service folder to make it work.

 ```bash